SARA-SULAIMAN/project4/README.md

 here is the blog post :
 https://medium.com/@sarasulaiman997/sparkify-and-churn-191f6217f3f4

+# project motivation

+Sparkify is not real it is just an imaginary digital music streaming service similar to Spotify or Apple Music, so in this project i tried to choose the best machine learning model to help predict user and engineer relevant features that help with that using PySpark.

 # Three models were trained with this data , and the accuracies are :

 random forest classifier model :